-Given the classification of term deposits may well result in restrictions falling across the two asset categories of cash and cash equivalents and other financial assets, a reconciliation of total restricted financial assets is found in the notes to the statement of cash flows in the model.
+Given the classification of term deposits may well result in restrictions falling across the two asset categories of cash and cash equivalents and other financial assets, a reconciliation of total restricted financial assets is found in the restrictions over financial assets note in the model.

-The statement of cash flows note also reconciles to the reserve accounts note.
+The restrictions over financial assets note also reconciles to the reserve accounts note.